shift-org/shift-docs/docs/CALENDAR_API.md

 * status code: `400`
 * possible errors
   * no request body or not parseable JSON
-  * required field was not included, or has invalid value
+  * required field was not included, or has an invalid value
   * invalid `secret` (when updating)

 Example error: